 From humble beginnings of the light microscope to modern confocal and electron imaging platforms, the field has progressed by leaps and bounds with developments in technology.
-Two very recent breakthroughs shine even greater light on an already brilliant field of view.

 It is now known that the contrast and resolution of optical microscopy imaging can be improved substantially by the use of image deconvolution and computational techniques.
 Multiple individual images of a sample can be merged computationally to form a superimposed view, breaking the previous limits of resolution for optical technologies.
 This extra computational power, however, comes with an expense in terms of dataset size and computational resource usage.